KyteProject/ukemi.ninja-2019/src/content/projects/ukemi-card-game.md

   **UKEMI CARD GAME RULES**

   Like parkour, this game can be played any way you want.
 In fact, we encourage you to experiment and discover new play styles.
 To get you started however we have provided you with some guidelines and a default method of play - you can find these below.
 Be sure to send us a message and tag us on your social media, we love to see the cards and play styles you will come up with!

-  To learn more about the Ukemi card game you can read our blog that details the process from concept to creation.
 featured: true
 featured_image: https://ukemi-website.s3.eu-west-2.amazonaws.com/projects/card spread
   small.jpg